PhilippSalvisberg/mle-sqlcl/README.md

 ## Using `mle.js` as SQLcl script

-Download or fork this repository.
-Afterwards you can run `script <path-to-mle.js>/mle.js` to get the following usage help:
+Start SQLcl and establish a connect to a Oracle Database 23c.
+Then run `script https://raw.githubusercontent.com/PhilippSalvisberg/mle-sqlcl/main/mle.js` to get the following usage help:

 ```
 usage: script mle.js {subcommand} [options]